James Dewar: Family

 He married Helen Rose Banks in 1871.
 They had no children.
-Helen was sister-in-law to both Charles Dickson, Lord Dickson and James Douglas Hamilton Dickson.
+Helen was a sister-in-law to both Charles Dickson, Lord Dickson and James Douglas Hamilton Dickson.

-Dewar's nephew, Dr Thomas William Dewar FRSE (1861–1931), was an amateur artist, who painted a portrait of Sir James Dewar.
-He is presumably also the same Thomas William Dewar who was mentioned as executor in James Dewar's will, ultimately replaced "unopposed" by Dewar's wife.
+Dewar's nephew, Dr. Thomas William Dewar FRSE, was an amateur artist who painted a portrait of Sir James Dewar.
+He is presumably also the same Thomas William Dewar who was mentioned as the executor in James Dewar's will, ultimately replaced "unopposed" by Dewar's wife.

 Royal Institution Christmas Lectures

 Dewar was invited to deliver several Royal Institution Christmas Lectures: